awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

   + To access scripts you store in the S3 bucket to use in commands you run\.
   + To store the full output of Run Command commands or Session Manager sessions\.
   + To access custom patch lists for use when patching your instances\.
 Saving output log data in an S3 bucket is optional, but we recommend setting it up at the beginning of your Systems Manager configuration process if you have decided to do so\.
-For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 **Policy: AmazonSSMDirectoryServiceAccess**
 Required only if you plan to join Amazon EC2 instances for Windows Server to a Microsoft AD directory\.